 - Make sure at least one of the following fields is added to the view: Created By, Created On, Last Modified By, Last Modified On, Owner, Keywords, or Notes.
 We recommend you add them all at once.

 Note: Add or delete permissions must be selected on the Search object for checkboxes to display for the user.

 The following mass operations are currently available:

 To perform mass operations on saved searches in the saved search browser:

 - Click the checkboxes button to the right of the Filter textbox to turn checkboxes in the list of searches on.

 - Select the checkbox for an individual search or select the checkbox for a search folder to select searches inside that folder.

 Note: You must expand the search folders before you can check the checkbox for the folder to allow you to examine the searches you will perform a mass operation for.

-The number of selected searches appears in the drop-down to the left of the mass operations multi-select button below.
-Alternatively, you can select All from the drop-down to select all searches.
+The number of selected searches appears in the drop-down list to the left of the mass operations multi-select button below.
+Alternatively, you can select All from the drop-down list to select all searches.

 - Once you've selected the desired searches, choose the desired mass operation (copy, delete, move, or export to file) from the mass operations multi-select button.